Social Icons

 Directed by Eddie Murphy

-If it was that easy to con a known gangster, there would be none left.
+If it were that easy to con a known gangster, there would be none left.
 They got away with his money by just carrying it with some corrupt cops on their side.
 Plus, they must have been clairvoyant to see what the antagonist was thinking before he even made a move.

 The plot takes place in Harlem in the 1930s.
-Sugar has a club called Club Sugar Ray which he runs with his adopted son Quick.
+Sugar has a club called Club Sugar Ray, which he runs with his adopted son Quick.
 Quick was a young man who used to run errands for Sugar until he saved Sugar’s life and became his adopted son.
+Together, they built the club and were making a lot of money.

-Together they built the club and were making a lot of money.
-During that time there was a gangster named "Bugsy" Calhoun, who owns almost all the clubs in Harlem.
+During that time, there was a gangster named "Bugsy" Calhoun, who owned almost all the clubs in Harlem.
 He was jealous of the take-ins of Sugar and wanted them out of business.
-He made them an offer to take more than 60% of what they made weekly for them to remain in business, knowing they would turn down the offer, close shop and leave Harlem.
+He made them an offer to take more than 60% of what they made weekly if they were to remain in business, knowing they would turn down the offer, close up shop, and leave Harlem.

 The plan was flimsy and too easy.
 I guess that’s what you get when you have a movie written, directed, and starring Eddie Murphy himself.